laplcebeltrami/EEG/README.md

-## EEG of single epilpsy seizure patient EEG data
+## EEG data of single epilpsy seizure patient

 This is the full data published in